 5 Best API Documentation Tools for Developers (2026)

-We've been building Jamdesk, a software documentation platform for developers, and that means we've spent a lot of time evaluating, using, or competing against every tool on this list.
+We've been building Jamdesk, documentation software for developers, and that means we've spent a lot of time evaluating, using, or competing against every tool on this list.
 Also at our previous company building social media APIs, the API docs were a core product and our best lead gen...so yeah, we have some opinions.

-The best software documentation tools fit your actual workflow, whether that's writing Markdown, syncing an OpenAPI spec, or writing them using an AI agent (and if you're not using an LLM to help, but not fully, write your docs, well, you should).
+The best software documentation tools fit your actual workflow, whether that's writing Markdown, syncing an OpenAPI spec, or generating a first draft with an AI agent.
+(If you're not using an LLM to help write your docs, you should be — emphasis on help, not handing the whole thing over.)

-We've spent the past few years testing, switching between, and arguing about the docs platforms in the market including some of these on the list.
-We migrated a real project's docs between three of them and ran the rest against our OpenAPI spec.
+We've spent the past few years testing, switching between, and arguing about the docs platforms on this list.
+We ran a real project through GitBook, then Mintlify, before building Jamdesk, and tested the rest against our own OpenAPI spec.

 Here is a quick outline of what we'll review: